Epowei/virtual_stock_trading_project/README.md

 5. Submit a pull request

 ### Acknowledgements
-* Alpha Vantage for providing stock market data
+* Finnhub.io for providing stock market data
 * Django and Django REST Framework
 * Bootstrap for the UI components